Welcome to Glanbrook Cadora

 Tests Offered

-USEF TESTS 2023 - In-person shows
+USEF TESTS - In-person shows

-Note: USEF tests have been updated for 2023
+Note: USEF tests were updated in 2023

 CADORA TESTS - Virtual shows

-Silver Shows 2023
+Silver Shows 2024

-Training Level Tests 1, 2, 3: First Level Tests 1, 2, 3: Second Level Tests 1, 2, 3: Third Level Tests 1, 2, 3: Fourth Level Tests 1, 2, 3: First - Fourth Level Freestyles: FEI Prix St. Georges, Intermediate 1
+Training Level Tests 1, 2, 3: First Level Tests 1, 2, 3: Second Level Tests 1, 2, 3: Third Level Tests 1, 2, 3: Fourth Level Tests 1, 2, 3: FEI Prix St. Georges, Intermediate 1

-Bronze Shows 2023
+Bronze Shows 2024

 Introductory (Walk/Trot) Tests "A", "B" "C": Training Level Tests 1, 2, 3: First Level Test 1:.2.3